efejzic/Birth-Statistics-Case-Study/README.md

 This comprehensive data set for the births in 2001 contains 120,300 records.
 The data represents a random sample of 800 of those births and selected variables.

-For this study we will extract a sample of 30 observations from the available 800 observations using **R**.
+For this study we will extract a sample of 80 observations from the available 800 observations using **R**.

 **Objectives**

-Develop and interpret numeric and graphic descriptive statistics to describe the data, specifically examining weeks of gestation, weight of child (in grams), and potential effect of smoking (status) on weight.
-Note that the following description of the data as to data type and unit of measure for each variable is critical to the analysis including choice of type of analysis

 **Data Description**